The Wright Flyers Specifications

 When he next flew, more than 4,000 people would gather to watch.
 He had proved to all of Europe that the Wright Brothers had created not just the first airplane in the air but an entirely new technology.
 All of those who came to scoff at him now cheered -- and many made notes of the clever design of the aircraft.
 In doing so, they reduced the Wrights' lead in technology, and then, in just a few years, surpassed it.

-Wilbur Wright's triumph was complete, but tragedy awaited Orville at Fort Myers.
-On September 17, 1908, after having given a display of flying equal to Wilbur's in France, Orville was flying over the Fort Myers parade ground, with Lt.
+Wilbur Wright's triumph was complete, but tragedy awaited Orville at Fort Myer.
+On September 17, 1908, after having given a display of flying equal to Wilbur's in France, Orville was flying over the Fort Myer parade ground, with Lt.
 Thomas Selfridge at his side as an observer.
 The aircraft suddenly pitched over and crashed, injuring Orville and killing Selfridge, the first man to die in the crash of a powered airplane.

-The Wrights would return to Fort Myers a year later and successfully complete the military trials, selling, at last, an example of their plane to the Army.
+The Wrights would return to Fort Myer a year later and successfully complete the military trials, selling, at last, an example of their plane to the Army.
 It, the world's first military aircraft, like the Kitty Hawk Flyer and other classic airplanes, may still be seen in the National Air and Space Museum in Washington.